av4nth1ka/Websec-writeups/level-3.md

 }
 ?>
 ```
-+ So, when we give something in the field, lets say `12345` it outputs the hashed format of 12345
++ So, when we give something in the field, will will get the following as output
-+
++ `Here is the hash of your flag: 7c00249d409a91ab84e3f421c193520d9fb3674b`